microsoft/tilecode/board.md

 ![initial board](pics/initialBoard.png)

 Each player takes a **turn**, which consists of moving a single piece on the board from its square to another square, and possibly removing other pieces.
-The rules of the game (checkers, chess, etc.) define the **permitted moves** that a piece is permitted, given the type of the piece and the current positions of the pieces on the board (also called the **state** of the board).
+The rules of the game (checkers, chess, etc.) define the **permitted moves** for a piece, given its kind and the current positions of the pieces on the board.
 For example, in checkers, a piece may be moved diagonally into an adjacent unoccupied square:

 ![permitted move](pics/legalMove.png)

-## Tile Maps (Boards)
+## From Boards to Tile Maps

 TileCode video games are similar to board games.
 A TileCode game takes place on a **tile map**, which is similar to the board in a board game.